 To ensure that fellows progressively acquire requisite knowledge and technical skills, performance is monitored on a regular basis according to ACGME guidelines.
 Fellows are evaluated formally by the program director biannually.
 Additionally, fellows evaluate faculty and the program regularly to provide feedback to allow us to continually improve our training program.

 Each fellow will be given an opportunity to pursue basic science research with the Mass General Vincent Center for Reproductive Biology (VCRB).
-Bo Rueda, Ph.D., and Mark Phillippe, MD, supervise the fellows' research.
+Bo Rueda, PhD, and Mark Phillippe, MD, supervise the fellows' research.
 Dr. Rueda has designed a program specifically intended to train fellows in basic science research techniques.
-Samantha Pulliam, MD, FPMRS faculty, is an investigator on tissue banking protocol which is ready to have a FPMRS fellow initiate basic projects under guidance from clinical and basic science faculty.
-The VCRB provides highly trained research technologists to train and assist the MGH fellows in their research endeavors.
+The VCRB provides highly trained research technologists to train and assist the Mass General fellows in their research endeavors.
 The strong bonds formed between the technologists, post‐docs and clinical fellows have allowed the clinical fellows to become involved in more projects and successfully complete their own.

 Fellows will attend a comprehensive schedule of didactic lectures and conferences: